rtmigo/fmap_dart/README.md

 var strings = Fmap<String>(directory);
 var myJsonString = strings['json'];  // definitely a string

-// but beware of type errors:
-var myIntValue = strings['number'];  // throws exception
+// but now only strings can be read or written var myIntValue = strings['number'];  // throws exception
 ```